 Waatu Kaatijin is now in its third year involving three Year 5 classes from Margaret River Primary School, thanks mainly to funding from the Shire of Augusta Margaret River.

-And program officer Chloe Deakin said it involved practical, hands-on learning over the school year, where the kids work with coastal and marine experts, carry out surveys, identify threats, meet with stakeholders, devise solutions, put them into practice and share the learning with the community.
+And program officer Chloe Deakin said it involved practical, hands-on learning over the school year, where the kids learn from Traditional Owners, work with coastal and marine experts, carry out surveys, identify threats, meet with stakeholders, devise solutions, put them into practice and share the learning with the community.

-The Year 5 students began their learning and hit the beach at Gnarabup, where they heard about the cultural significance of the coast from Undalup Association’s Wadandi rangers and identified local birds with Birdlife WA’s Christine Wilder.
-They also heard from marine scientists discussing our incredible marine life, delved into the human impacts on the Ngari Capes Marine Park with activities led by Parks and Wildlife Service marine rangers, and discussed the impacts of dogs on beaches from shire rangers.
+The Year 5 students began their learning and hit the beach at Gnarabup, where they heard about the cultural significance of the coast and native plants from Undalup Association’s Wadandi rangers and identified local birds with Birdlife WA’s Christine Wilder.
+They also heard from marine scientist Jessica Leask, discussing our incredible intertidal marine life; delved into the specialised zoning on the Ngari Capes Marine Park with activities led by Parks and Wildlife Service marine rangers; discussed the impacts of dogs on beaches from shire rangers; and discovered fishing size and catch limits and the science driving management from Fisheries.

 Chloe said the students relished swapping the classroom for the beach and were fascinated to learn more about our coastline and ocean conservation.